ehsansdr/snake-in-java/README.md

 you can easily change theme color because of clean code programing and most of  the colors declare in classified field section in GamePanel.class

-and now I set gameOver and eating and button sound to the game so we have soundtrack during our game